-Through the design of their own compound machine and a close up look at a real canning line in action, students will gain a greater understanding of the science of forces and simple machines.
-Students will engage in hands-on activities and analyze art work and film.
+Through the design of their own compound machine and a close-up look at a real canning line in action, students will gain a greater understanding of the science of forces and simple machines.

 Based on the children's book My Monster Cannery, this interdisciplinary resource kit uses music, rhythmic movement, and song to develop language skills and to enhance historical understanding.
 Students will respond to texts, perform tableaux and take on the mantle of the expert.